In General

 station, used to turn trains around.
 Here is the Pennsy bridge, the picture on the right is the western shore over the Port Road.

-the Reading Bridge
+the Philadelphia & Reading RR Bridge

 The ex Reading bridge carries the main NS west out of Harrisburg towards.
 It's got 2 tracks on it, and comes off the second wye by the station.